Add To Favorites

 What happens when you throw a ball or sweatshirt in the air?
 It always falls back to the Earth.
 Maybe you noticed that some things return a lot faster than others?

-Well, two forces are at work when you toss things up: gravity, the force that keeps drawing things back to the Earth and friction, the force that slows movement.
-Here’s a fascinating science experiment that you can try again and again.
+Two forces are at work when you toss things up: gravity, the force that keeps drawing things back to the Earth and friction, the force that slows movement.
+Here's a fascinating science experiment that you can try again and again.

 With Crayola® Scissors, cut a sheet of paper into four strips across the paper’s width.
 These strips are your Rainbow Rotors.

 Save one strip for test purposes.
 Fold the remaining three in half across their widths.
 Open the fold.
 From one end, cut a slit down the center lengthwise almost to the fold.
 Cut each piece this way.

 At the fold, cut one third of the way into each strip.
 Fold both sidepieces into the center panel to form a long tail in the center of this end of the strip.
 Bend about one-third of the end up toward the middle.
 Repeat with the other two Rainbow Rotors.